nimmalamadhuri467/Staff_Leave_Application/README.md

 - 5.Leave Validation: If eligible leaves are exhausted, the system provides the option to apply for paid leave.

 - 6.Syllabus tracking: Keeps track of syllabus coverage and progress for academic staff.

+## Technologies Used

+### HTML
+- Structures the webpage and forms for login, leave applications, and status tracking.

+### CSS
+- Enhances the visual design with layouts, colors, and responsive styling.

+### JavaScript
+- Adds interactivity, such as form validation and real-time status updates.